agglayer/vault-bridge/src/secondary-chain/wormhole/README.md

 ### Native Token Transfers

 - NTT Global Accountant prevents bridging out more tokens from a chain that have been bridged in to the chain by blocking the transfer offchain later.
 This can result in irreversible loss of tokens.
-- Local Chain Balance in NTT Manager modified contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.

 ### Wrapped Token Transfers